renanc1332/SiglusTranslationToolkit/README.md

 STT(Siglus Translation Toolkit) : A Toolkit for translation the Siglus engine.
 <br/>
 # References
-I have referenced somne other source repositories.
+I have referenced some other source repositories.

 Referened repos: